 The problem with high levels of ketones is that they are relatively strong acids, and because of their acidity, their presence in the blood can reduce the ability of oxygen to bind to hemoglobin, the molecule that transports oxygen to cells that need it.
 That means muscles and other organs might not function as well as they should.
 In addition, high levels of ketones for people with Type 1 diabetes can lead to dehydration and diabetic ketoacidosis (sometimes called DKA).
 Diabetic ketoacidosis is rarely seen in people with Type 2 diabetes because their pancreases usually still produce some insulin, which means that the body is able to burn some glucose.

 Testing for ketones

 People with Type 1 diabetes have most likely been asked by a doctor or diabetes educator to test their urine for ketones at one time or another.
-The development of the Precision Xtra meter has also made it possible to check blood levels of ketones at home.
+The Nova Max Plus and Abbott Precision Xtra meters make it possible to check blood levels of ketones at home.
 Two other home analyzers, the CardioChek and the CardioChek/PA (which also measure blood cholesterol levels), can also measure blood ketone levels.
 It’s a good idea to review ketone testing guidelines with your doctor or diabetes educator, but here are some general guidelines for who should test and when:

 - People with Type 1 diabetes whose blood glucose level is over 250 mg/dl for two readings in a row or who are sick should always test for ketones.